 When To Call a Professional for Furnace Issues

 Blowing cold air is just one reason you might need to call a Calvey furnace professional.
-Some additional signs your furnace needs professional service are:
+Here are some other signs your furnace needs professional service:

 - Noises: You may hear some startup sounds, but your furnace should run almost silently, with background noise at most.
 If you hear strange or loud sounds, something is wrong.